Exanite-GameDev/Exanite.Ecs/README.md

 #### Parallel Systems

-`Myriad.ECS` includes 3 parallel system groups, these are all somewhat experimental and should be used carefully.
+`Myriad.Ecs` includes 3 parallel system groups, these are all somewhat experimental and should be used carefully.

 #### `ParallelSystemGroup`